There are two options available to advertisers in response to a complaint.

 - Please read the complaint carefully before responding and address the specific points raised by the complainant.

 - If the complainant has challenged a claim made by the advertiser, the advertiser must substantiate that claim.
-In the response please detail (and if possible provide) the information backing up any claim.
+In the response please provide detailed information backing up the claim or claims that have been challenged.
 For example, a survey result, a media story, independent research.
-When an advertiser is unable to properly substantiate a claim, the complaint is likely to be upheld.
+When an advertiser is unable to adequately substantiate a claim, the complaint is likely to be upheld.

 - The ASA Guidance Note for responding to a complaint about misleading claims has helpful information about different types of claims and the required level of substantiation.